openid/authzen/authorization-api-1_0.md

     "deviceId": "8:65:ee:17:7e:0b"
 }
 ~~~
-{: #principalexample title="Example Principal Object"}
+{: #subjectexample title="Example Subject Object"}

-## Assets {#assets}
+## Resources {#resources}
-An Asset is the target of an access request.
+An Resource is the target of an access request.
 It is a JSON ({{RFC8259}}) object that has the following fields:

 id:
 : OPTIONAL.
-The unique identifier of the asset within the scope of the PEP.
-Its value is a `string` specifying the identifier of the asset.
-This field MAY be omitted to indicate a class of assets
+The unique identifier of the resource within the scope of the PEP.
+Its value is a `string` specifying the identifier of the resource.
+This field MAY be omitted to indicate a class of resources

 type:
 : OPTIONAL.
-The type of the asset.
-Its value is a `string` that specifies the type of the asset
+The type of the resource.
+Its value is a `string` that specifies the type of the resource

 attributeNames:
 : OPTIONAL.
-An array of `string`s, each string representing the name of an attribute of the asset.
+An array of `string`s, each string representing the name of an attribute of the resource.

-The following is a non-normative example of an Asset:
+The following is a non-normative example of an Resource:

 ~~~json
 {